realRSB/self-driving-car/README.md

-I'm done with part 1 of 2 of this simulation.
-Currently, I've completed the car movement, collision, and rays, but still need to implement the neural network.

 # Self-Driving Car Simulation 🚗💨

 This is a JavaScript-based self-driving car simulation built from scratch — no libraries, no frameworks.
 It uses basic physics, pathfinding, and sensor logic to simulate AI-controlled vehicles navigating a road with traffic.